SSR-ds/Time-Series-with-Python/README.md

     --> the main plots that give us idea of the data and dataset are --> Lag Plot
                 --> auto correlation plot
+                --> heatmap
                 --> pairplot and sometimes grouping data together will help us to have a better idea of the dataset and gain insights from them
+                --> libraries such as plotly express helps us to have slider over the range of time and play with the data